(Pocket-lint) - When Batman: Arkham Asylum first came out it redefined superhero games.

 Gotham Knights release date

-After being heavily rumoured for months, Gotham Knights was fully unveiled during DC FanDome at the end of August 2020.
+After being heavily rumoured for months, Gotham Knights was fully unveiled during the first DC FanDome at the end of August 2020.

-As previously stated, the world premiere trailer was released as part of DC FanDome in August.
+The world premiere trailer was released as part of the first DC FanDome in August 2021.

 In it, you get to see the new cast of playable characters - with Batman presumed dead.
 The multiple leads also makes for an interesting jump-in, jump-out co-op experience.